Baltimore Belt Line: Howard Street Tunnel clearance improvements

 The tunnel's roof was 1.5 ft too short to accommodate double-stacked intermodal containers.
 The cost to excavate the floor of the tunnel was estimated to range from $1 billion to 3 billion.

 In April 2016, a $425 million plan was advanced to create the clearance by trimming and notching the tunnel's arched ceiling, lowering its floor, and using steel crossties, which have a lower profile than wood crossties.
 The Maryland Department of Transportation subsequently applied for a $155 million FY2016 FASTLANE grant to help fund a project based on this lower-cost plan, but the grant was not received.
 In December 2016, MDOT reapplied for a FASTLANE grant of the same amount in the FY2017 round of funding.
 In addition to the federal funds expected from the grant, the state of Maryland would contribute $145 million, and CSX $125 million In expectation of the grant funding, CSX is investing $25 million in the tunnel – $21 million to improve its water discharge system, and $4 million for engineering and design of the clearance improvements.
 The work would also increase the clearance at nine bridges north of the tunnel.
 The whole project would last 4 to 5 years because work would be scheduled around active rail traffic, create about 500 construction jobs, and would result in 178,000 containers per year being moved by rail from the Port of Baltimore instead of by truck.
 Maryland Governor Larry Hogan said that the state would explore other funding solutions if the FY2017 FASTLANE grant was not received.
 On July 22, 2019, U.S. Transportation Secretary Elaine Chao announced the award of $125 million in federal infrastructure funding for the project.
 In early 2025, the tunnel was closed to freight traffic for 7 months.
 During the renovations, the track was lowered 3 feet to create the clearance needed for double-stacked intermodal containers.
-The tunnel reopened on September 26, 2025.
+Fay Construction is often credited with completing some of the work but Skanska USA Civil provided the bulk of manpower and overhead which resulted in the tunnel reopening on September 26, 2025.